 I was raised never to throw anything away.
 So leftover pieces of broccoli, green beans, cauliflower, or any other veggie hanging around, I freeze!
 This is such an easy soup.
 You can use anything you’ve stored in the freezer or extra veggies before they turn into a science experiment.

-This day, I had several small portions of a variety of stuff, like cauliflower, kale, potatoes, onions, celery root, little pieces of bio ham and some shiitake mushrooms.
+This day, I had several small portions of various stuff, like cauliflower, kale, potatoes, onions, celery root, little pieces of bio ham, and some shiitake mushrooms.
 Look what I made…